• Digital Nomad Resources

 New articles are posted on the Facebook Page.
 Facebook don’t show all of the posts, so to ensure that you get updated, once you click “Like” hover over “Liked” and select “See First”.

-Follow me on Twitter for links that I find about travel, digital nomadism, and other random cool links.
+Follow me on Threads for links that I find about travel, digital nomadism, and other random cool links.
 I post new articles here as well but, again, don’t rely on it to find out about new posts.
-I don’t chat much on Twitter so use the site contact page for any questions.

 Follow me on Instagram for real-time pictures of where I’m at.